 Privacy is a democratic right and every citizen deserves to preserve privacy in their lives.
 There is no reason why any government or hacker should spy on your online behavior and try access your personal details.
 So, if you feel strongly about keeping your privacy protected, keeping double VPN enabled will make you more obscure to third parties on the web.

-NordVPN is one of the few VPNs that offers Double VPN feature built into its client.
+NordVPN is one of the few VPNs in Hong Kong that offers Double VPN feature built into its client.
 The Double VPN feature is available for multiple platforms including Windows, Android, and MacOS.

 NordVPN also offers Onion over VPN which chains a Tor network with traditional VPN configuration for users that want benefits of both types of topologies.
 Overall, NordVPN is an excellent choice due to its powerful combination of speed, server network, Double VPN, and a ton of advanced features.

-Surfshark is another VPN that has already established itself as an exceptional provider.
-It offers double VPN feature branded as MultiHop that chains multiple servers for added anonymity and privacy for users.
+Surfshark is another VPN in Hong Kong that has already established itself as an exceptional provider.
+It offers a double VPN feature branded as MultiHop that chains multiple servers for added anonymity and privacy for users.

 Users that want fast speeds and strong privacy will find Surfshark a worthy choice to have.

-Do you think Double VPN is a worthwhile feature to use for privacy protection or is it overkill?
+Do you think Double VPN is a worthwhile feature to use for privacy protection in Hong Kong?
 I’d love to see hear your thoughts in the comment section below.